hossein1113/Phonino/README.md

 I need help to improve bot

 I want move to Typescript and react unfortunately I do not have enough time

+This project is one of my first projects, so it does not follow the principles much.
+I apologize in advance